kishiyamat/ntu-ut-ling-vwp/README.md

 ### Why do we make functions?

-If we write every program as one big chunk of statements, there must be a lot of problems.
-If we make functions, it allows us to...
+Writing every program as one big chunk of statements has problems Making functions allows us to...

 1. make our programs as a bunch of sub-steps
 1. reuse code instead of rewriting it.